 You can single-select, multi-select, create, copy, move, delete and rename nodes.
 Any node can create a child node, whose coordinates are relative to the parent node and follow it.

-- Functions in the Toolbar include: New Node(+), Search Type, Search Box, All Collapse and Refresh.
+- Functions in the Toolbar include: New Node(+), Search Type, Search Box, and All Collapse.

 - The Node list mainly reflects the hierarchical relationship of nodes, the root node is Scene.
 When editing the Prefab file, its own node is used as the root node.
 Add or delete nodes is done here with the right-click menu or a drag-and-drop operation.

 - The panel supports the following keyboard shortcuts:

 - Clone: Ctrl/Cmd + D, Ctrl + drag nodes

 - Select up and down: Up and Down arrows

 - Collapse nodes: Left arrow

 - Expand nodes: Right arrow

 - Multi-select Continuously: Shift + click